containerd API for Python

 containerd-<x.y.z>-py3-none-any.whl the filename of the wheel package.

-NOTE: a global installation is required because the
+NOTE: a global installation is required (or rather, more convenient) because the

 Installation from source code